CANADA FX DEBT-C$ strengthens vs US$, hits record against euro

 Canadian bond prices climbed across the curve, mimicking gains by U.S. Treasuries against the flight-to-safety backdrop.

-The two-year government bond added 5 Canadian cents to yield 0.969 percent, while the benchmark 10-year bond gained 47 Canadian cents to yield 1.633 percent.
-(Additional reporting by Jennifer Kwan; Editing by Jeffrey Hodgson)
+The two-year government bond added 5 Canadian cents to yield 0.969 percent, while the benchmark 10-year bond gained 45 Canadian cents to yield 1.635 percent.
+(Editing by Jeffrey Hodgson)

 * Comments come after criticism from Trump trade adviser (Adds details)